 - 2 frozen bananas, sliced

 - 3 tablespoons (tbsps) cacao nibs -or- 100% pure cacao powder

 - A good handful of almonds with skins, softened (see note) or ½ cup almond cream

 - 2 cups of cold water (add more if need be)

 Soften the pitted dates for a few minutes in warm water.
 Discard water.
 Put all ingredients in a blender, preferably high-speed.
 Whizz for 2-3 minutes or until you can’t hear the ice breaking and the beverage is creamy-smooth.
 Store leftovers in a covered glass container in fridge.

-Note: If you haven’t made any almond cream and you REALLY want to have that smoothie RIGHT NOW, then put a good handful of almonds (the brown kind with with skins on) in a small bowl and cover them with water.
+Note: If you haven’t got or made any almond cream and you REALLY want to have that smoothie RIGHT NOW, then put a good handful of almonds (the brown kind with with skins on) in a small bowl and cover them with water.
 Put a lid on the bowl.
 Heat in microwave on high for 3 minutes.
 Take out (very hot!) and strain the water.
 Rinse almonds under cold running water to cool them and add them to the smoothie ingredients.